Corbel: Decorated corbels

 Corbels sometimes end with a point apparently growing into the wall, or forming a knot, and often are supported by angels and other figures.
 In the later periods the carved foliage and other ornaments used on corbels resemble those used in the capitals of columns.

 Throughout England, in half-timber work, wooden corbels ("tassels" or "braggers") abound, carrying window-sills or oriel windows in wood, which also are often carved.

 Classical architecture

-The corbels carrying balconies in Italy and France were sometimes of great size and richly carved, and some of the finest examples of the Italian Cinquecento (16th century) style are found in them.
-Taking a cue from 16th-century practice, the Paris-trained designers of 19th-century Beaux-Arts architecture were encouraged to show imagination in varying corbels.
+The corbels carrying balconies in Italy and France were sometimes of great size and richly carved, and some of the finest examples of the Italian Cinquecento (sixteenth century) style are found in them.
+Taking a cue from sixteenth-century practice, the Paris-trained designers of nineteenth-century Beaux-Arts architecture were encouraged to show imagination in varying corbels.